The Brave Soul of Virginia Rose

 “Go away,” Virginia said.
 “Leave my family alone.”

 The ghost-white eyes of the negative man narrowed, and Virginia was afraid it wouldn’t be going anywhere.
-Her father took his seat and wrapped his arm around her mother.
-Neither seemed to see the dark form above them.
+Her father took his seat and wrapped his arm around her mother, neither aware of the dark form above them.

 The shadow fled.

-She chased it down the aisle of the church until the shadow shot through the closed double doors.
+She chased it down the aisle of the church until it shot through the closed double doors.
 Virginia followed, brave and proud as she jumped through the doors as easily as jumping into a creek.

 Then she froze.

 Virginia flew back to her parents, crouching at their feet as her uncle spoke at the lectern as if the world outside hadn’t died.
 She pulled the daisy chain from her gown.
-It felt brittle and dry in her hand.
-She reached for a fresh flower.
+It felt brittle and dry in her hand as she reached for a fresh flower.

 And found none.

-The delicate petals had wilted and began to crumble in her hand.
-She shoved the chain back into her pocket and squeezed her eyes shut.
-Virginia held her knees and rocked and tried to forget the negative man, the dead world, everything.
-She tried even to forget she was dead.
-She wished more than anything that her mother could hold her.
+The delicate petals she’d already braided lay wilted and crumbling in her hand, so Virginia shoved the chain back into her pocket and squeezed her eyes shut.
+She held her knees and rocked and tried to forget the negative man, the dead world, everything.
+She wished more than anything her mother could hold her.

 And then…